The historical manager Rachel Balkovec and her time at the Tigres del Licey

-The one who will be the first manager of a major league branch gained experience in Dominican winter ball
+The one who will be the first manager of a Major League Baseball branch gained experience in Dominican winter ball

 In the midst of limbo due to the absence of conversations between the Major Leagues and the Players Association, the good news is scarce and the history of Rachel Balkovec is one of them.